AuthorPlanet

 Joe Konrath’s stridency notwithstanding, neither his nor John Locke’s successes mean all authors should self-publish.

 And the quality, or lack thereof, of any hyped novel provides no lessons for anyone about the next.
 Publishers will (and should, I hope) sometimes let their enthusiasms blind them.
-Hyped books can pay off beautifully (Cutting for Stone by Abraham Verghese?
+Hyped books can pay off beautifully ( by Abraham Verghese?
 Oh.
 My.
 Goodness.
 What a book.)

 Craft is still king.
 Hard work will still rewards.
 Editors still mostly make good decisions.